1921 Centre Praying Colonels football team: Week 9: at Tulane

 The season closed with the defeat of Tulane by a score of 21–0.
 The Colonels were favored, and McMillin played a part in all of the scoring plays.
 He threw touchdown passes to Bartlett and to Snoddy, and ran one score in himself.
 He also kicked all the extra points.

 Centre finished the regular season undefeated at 9–0 having given up only 6 points all season.

 The starting lineup was: Roberts (left end), Gordy (left tackle), Jones (left guard), Kubale (Center), Shadoan (right guard), Cregor (right tackle), James (right end), McMillin (quarterback), Snoddy (left halfback), Armstrong (right halfback), and Tanner (fullback).

-Post season
+Postseason

 Centre then played in two bowl games to close the season.